elunna/nerfhack-changelog/README.md

 * If cursed, the meanings are reversed.
 * Can be #tipped and emptied for a stack of **razor cards**

+### scroll of proofing
+* When identified, this scroll allows you to pick an item.
+Otherwise it picks a random piece of worn armor.
+* Non-cursed scrolls erodeproof a specified item.
+* Cursed scrolls will remove erodeproofing from an item, curse it, and inflict the item with -1 enchantment.
+If you are confused while reading the scroll, it will also remove the erodeproofing from an item.
+* Blessed scrolls will bless the item and bestow it with +1 enchantment (effective up to +5, after +5 the scroll has no effect on the enchantment)
+* This scroll takes up a large portion of the probabilities for scrolls of enchant weapon and enchant armor - making them much more rare.

 ### scroll of cloning
 * Ported from SpliceHack
 * clones an item in your inventory or yourself if read whilst confused.